luky1971/g_dice/README.md

 1. Install Gromacs version 4.5.x or later from http://www.gromacs.org.

-2. Install libsvm from https://www.csie.ntu.edu.tw/~cjlin/libsvm/.
-Version 3.20 is officially supported.

 3. `git clone` or otherwise obtain and `cd` to the 'etanalys' repository.

 3. Run `sudo make install` with the necessary arguments for your environment (see below).

-You will need to specify the installation directory of libsvm in the `SVM` variable if it is not in the same directory as etanalys.
 If you do not have Gromacs version 5.x installed, you will need to set the makefile's `VGRO` variable to the root Gromacs version number.
 If Gromacs is installed in a non-default directory (ie not in /usr/local/gromacs) then you will have to set the `GROMACS` variable to the Gromacs installation directory that contains the 'include' and 'lib' folders.
-For example, if you are running Gromacs 4.5.3 in its default installation and you have libsvm installed in /usr/local/libsvm-3.20, then you would run the following command:
+For example, if you are running Gromacs 4.5.3 installed in /home/user/tools/gromacs-4.5.3, then you would run the following command:

-`sudo make install VGRO=4 SVM=/usr/local/libsvm-3.20`
+`sudo make install VGRO=4 GROMACS=/home/user/tools/gromacs-4.5.3`

 If you must run `make install` without sudo privileges, you will need to set the `INSTALL` variable to a path that you can write to.
 The default install path is /usr/local/bin.